timjogorman/RicherEventDescription/guidelines.md

 loading is a precondition to firing (although the firing is separately caused).

-- The **strikes** came in **retaliation** for recent terrorist **attacks**.
-> **attacks** BEFORE/PRECONDITIONS **retaliation**

-> **strikes** IDENTICAL **retaliation**

-In \Last, although something else (a pilot pushing a button, or a general's orders) was the direct cause of the strikes, we are told (via the meaning of "retaliation") that the strikes would not have happened were it not for the attacks.

-Similarly, note that occaisionally an ongoing state can be a motivation or other precondition for an action; in those cases, you can use OVERLAP/PRECONDITION:
+Note that occasionally an ongoing state can be a motivation or other precondition for an action; in those cases, you can use OVERLAP/PRECONDITION:

-- I feel that they are **punishing** him for his **condition** by keeping him after school,
+- I feel that they are **punishing** him for his **condition** by keeping him after school.

 > **condition** OVERLAP/PRECONDITIONS
 **punishing**

 Remember as well that SUBEVENT, CAUSES, and PRECONDITIONS relations are mutually exclusive, and one event pair can only have one of these relations.
-Therefore, if an event pair has more than one of these three relations, there is an order of importance.
+Therefore, if an event pair could be read as having more than one of these three relations, first check the **Edge case guidelines for Relations** section above.
+If your phenomenon is not discussed there, there is an order of importance for these three relations.
+If CAUSE is plausible, use it above the other two.
+If the choice is between SUBEVENT and PRECONDITION, use SUBEVENT.
+In other words, the hierarchy is: CAUSE, SUBEVENT, PRECONDITIONS.
-If the relation is clearly some sort of outcome or causation (cause or precondition) of an event, then default to the CAUSES or PRECONDITIONS reading, as they are easier to consistently capture.
-If torn between CAUSES and PRECONDITIONS, check the special cases section to see if there are special hints for your phenomenon, and otherwise default to CAUSES.

 To sum up, CAUSES implies that the occurrence of one EVENT is *sufficient* to trigger another, whereas PRECONDITIONS only states one EVENT was